With refreshing citrus notes and a distinctive grassy aroma, citronella oil is a pioneer in repelling insects and uplifting the body.

 Citronella oil should not be used on furniture accessible to cats as it can be toxic to them.

-Using citronella essential oil against parasites and bacteria.
+Can citronella essential oil be used against parasites and bacteria?

 A study in 2003 showed that geraniol, a compound found within citronella, is anthelmintic - meaning that it destroys parasites without causing damage to the host.

 When diluted with a carrier vegetable oil and rubbed on the abdomen, the anthelmintic properties of geraniol will stun or kill parasites.

 A 2016 study showed that citronella oil can help fight the candida fungus that causes symptoms of thrush, while a 2020 study declared the oil useful in mouthwashes to help kill and deter harmful bacteria.

 Citronella's strong antimicrobial properties mean that it may also have a higher rate of effectiveness than some commercial anti-bacterial ingredients.

 Because it is a natural remedy, citronella is also shown to have lower cytotoxicity than these commercial alternatives.
 This means that it does not contain any harmful risk to growing cells.